buildlucid/lucid-cms/packages/cloudflare-adapter/README.md

 }));
 ```

 To use the original image, you'd use the URL that the media object returns (what the `urlStrategy` creates).
-To optimise the image via Cloudflare Images on your frontend, you'd use the media `key` to construct the URL:
+To optimize the image via Cloudflare Images on your frontend, you'd use the media `key` to construct the URL:

 ```text
 https://media.example.co.uk/cdn-cgi/image/width=800,quality=75,format=auto/${mediaKey}